multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Function call analysis**

 - (uint256 ggpPriceInAvax, ) = oracle.getGGPPriceInAVAX();
-  **- What is controllable?** -
+  - **What is controllable?** -
-  **- If return value controllable, how is it used and how can it go wrong?** Part of the return value is ignored(that refers to the block.timestamp when the price has been updated) Maybe it’s a good idea to also return that?
+  - **If return value controllable, how is it used and how can it go wrong?** Part of the return value is ignored(that refers to the block.timestamp when the price has been updated) Maybe it’s a good idea to also return that?
 The pricecouldbereallyoutdated;Addsomethinglikeamaxamountofblocks that go without update?
-  **- What happens if it reverts, reenters, or does other unusual control flow?** will revert ifpriceis zero
+  - **What happens if it reverts, reenters, or does other unusual control flow?** will revert ifpriceis zero
 - dao.getMaxCollateralizationRatio();
-  **- What is controllable?** -
+  - **What is controllable?** -
-  **- If return value controllable, how is it used and how can it go wrong?** re- turn the max collateralization ratio of GGP to Assigned AVAX eligible for rewards.
+  - **If return value controllable, how is it used and how can it go wrong?** re- turn the max collateralization ratio of GGP to Assigned AVAX eligible for rewards.
 This value is used forEffectiveGGPStakedvalue calculations for

 ```